devnyxie/quartz-notes/content/studies/c/get_next_line.md

 date: 2025-02-02
 ---

+The Get Next Line (GNL) is a project in C programming that requires reading a file line by line, while handling multiple file descriptors and maintaining the state of each file descriptor.

+In this study, we will discuss how to write an optimized version of the GNL project.

 # Prerequisites
 - [Static Variables in C](/studies/c/static_variables)
 - [Structs in C](/studies/c/structs)
 - [Preprocessor Macros in C](/studies/c/preprocessor_macros)
 - [File Descriptors in C](/studies/c/file_descriptors)
 - [Inode Table](/studies/unix/inode_table)

-# Introduction

-The Get Next Line project is a project in C programming that requires reading a file line by line, while handling multiple file descriptors and maintaining the state of each file descriptor.

-In this study, we will discuss how to write an optimized version of the GNL project.

 # Implementation